amu-cai/geval/README.md

 (the current directory is assumed for `--out-directory` and `--expected-directory`).

-If you'd like and if you have access to the test set results, you can "cheat" and check the results for the test set:
+If you'd like and if you have access to the test set results, you can “cheat” and check the results for the test set:

     cd ..
-    git clone https://github.com/filipg/planets planets-secret --branch secret
+    git clone https://github.com/filipg/planets planets-secret --branch dont-peek-here
     cd planets
     geval --expected-directory ../planets-secret

 ### Uploading your results to Gonito platform

-Uploading is via Git — commit your "out" files and push the commit to your own repo.
+Uploading is via Git — commit your “out” files and push the commit to your own repo.
+On Gonito you are encouraged to share your code, so be nice and commit also your source codes.

     git remote add mine git@github.com:johnsmith/planets-johnsmith
     git add {dev-0,test-A}/out.tsv
+    git add Makefile magic-bullet.py ... # whatever scripts/source codes you have
     git commit -m 'my solution to the challenge' git push mine master